memgraph/docs/docs/database-functionalities/query-modules/overview.md

 ```

 Each procedure returns zero or more records, where each record contains named
 fields.
 The `YIELD` part is used to select fields we are interested in.
-If we
+If
-are not interested in any fields, the `YIELD` part can be omitted.
+the procedure doesn't return any fields, then the `YIELD` part can be omitted.

 Procedures may be called standalone as the above, or as a part of a
 larger query.
 This is useful if we want the procedure to work on data the